rooftop-media/ktty-tutorial/version1.0/tutorial.md

 <h3 id="e-4">  ☑️ Step 4:  Edit a_load_file_to_buffer(filepath) </h3>

 We'll test our new feedback system in an edit to `a_load_file_to_buffer`.
-If a file wasn't found at `filepath`, ask the user if they want to create that file.
+If ktty is opened with a blank `filepath`, ask the user if they want to create a file.

 ```javascript
 ////  SECTION 6:  Algorithms.